A magazine where the digital world meets the real world.

 Linked articles from the cs4fn archive

 Locked-in syndrome leaves a person totally paralysed other than being able to blink one eye, but otherwise being able to think, see and hear as normal.
 How can an understanding of some basic computer science help a person with locked-in syndrome communicate?
 How have engineers built devices that not only transform the lives of disabled people but have potential to give us super-human powers.
-What this talk is ultimately about is how computer science and electronic engineering are not just about understanding gadgets but about understanding people too.
+What this talk is ultimately about is an introduction to computational thinking and how computer science is not just about understanding gadgets but about understanding people too.

 Linked articles from the cs4fn archive